First and foremost, the purpose of your website is to add value to your prospects and customers.

 Your business has an image it projects to the world.
 Your website is an extension of this image or brand.
 Excellent design translates into trust from your users; it’s that simple.

-Is you start on these key elements you will be getting closer to making your website work for your business.
-There are so many other elements of building a website that gets results.
+If you start on these key elements you will be getting closer to making your website work for your business.
+There are so many other elements of building a website that get results.
 Too many to cover here.
 Simply copying a website won’t get it working without knowing the fundamentals and the reasons for each element, and how they all work together like an orchestra.
 It would be like trying to copy a piece of music without seeing the music sheets – it may sound the same but you won’t know how each piece fits in and why, and the subtle tones that make it work as a collective piece.

 Never miss an insight from Paul